 - 2 parts Olive oil

-- 1 part Vinegar – balsamic, white, red wine, rice wine, champagne
+- 1 part Vinegar – balsamic, white, apple cider, red wine, rice wine, champagne, sherry vinegar

 - Salt and pepper to taste

 - Herbs- rosemary, basil, thyme, sage,

 - Flavorings- roasted garlic, garlic scapes, chili flakes, lemon zest, preserved lemon, dried chilies

 - Roast (or grill) – zucchini, bell peppers, tomatoes, mushrooms, eggplant, sliced onions, whole garlic cloves, etc.